pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

     .. method:: update(data)

-        :param bytes data: The bytes you wish to hash.
+        :param bytes data: The bytes to be hashed.
-        :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`
+        :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`.

     .. method:: copy()

-        Copy this :class:`Hash` instance, usually so that we may call :meth:`finalize` and get an intermediate digest value while we continue to call :meth:`update` on the original.
+        Copy this :class:`Hash` instance, usually so that you may call :meth:`finalize` to get an intermediate digest value while we continue to call :meth:`update` on the original instance.

         :return: A new instance of :class:`Hash` that can be updated and finalized independently of the original instance.
-        :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`
+        :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`.

     .. method:: finalize()

         Finalize the current context and return the message digest as bytes.

-        Once ``finalize`` is called this object can no longer be used and :meth:`update`, :meth:`copy`, and :meth:`finalize` will raise
+        After ``finalize`` has been called this object can no longer be used and :meth:`update`, :meth:`copy`, and :meth:`finalize` will raise an :class:`~cryptography.exceptions.AlreadyFinalized` exception.
-        :class:`~cryptography.exceptions.AlreadyFinalized`.

         :return bytes: The message digest as bytes.